 Agendas and minutes are displayed on the parish noticeboard by the One Stop shop.
 They are also available on the Agenda and Minutes page.

-A person is qualified to be elected and to be a councillor if they are a British, Commonwealth, Irish or European Union citizen and on the relevant day (that is, the day of nomination and election) they are 18 or over.
-In addition, the person must meet at least one of the following criteria:
+A person is qualified if they are a British, Commonwealth, Irish or European Union citizen and on the relevant day (that is, the day of nomination and election) they are 18 or over.
+In addition, they must meet at least one of the following criteria:

-PC elections are held every four years (the last one was in 2019).
-If more people put their name forward that there are vacancies, or if ten or more parishioners request an election, then councillors are appointed by election.
+If more people put their name forward that there are vacancies (or if ten or more parishioners request an election) then councillors are appointed by election.